Koh Tao Diving Tours

 Marine Life

 Turtles are often spotted cruising around the reef.
-Divers may also see groupers, moray eels, shrimp, crabs and a variety of colourful reef fish.
+Divers may also see groupers, moray eels, shrimp, sea snakes, rays and a variety of colourful reef fish.
+By night, divers can observe impressive chevron barracuda hunting in the darkness.

 Japanese Gardens – Koh Tao Dive Site